 Right next door to the Spanish Steps is Keats-Shelley Memorial House, the final home of Romantic poet John Keats.
 If you want want a taste of England in an Italian setting, head to Babington’s Tea Room to enjoy an authentic high tea experience.

-The Galleria Borghese has splendid sculptures and paintings, including works by Caravaggio, Bernini, Rafael and Titian.
-If its art gallery not enough, you can visit the Museo Carloi Bilotti and Canonica with various works of art.
+• The Borghese Gallery (Galleria Borghese) has splendid sculptures and paintings, including works by Caravaggio, Bernini, Rafael and Titian.

 Other places of interest are a tranquil lake, Pincio’s Water Clock, The Globe Theatre, Temple of Asclepius, Puppet Theatre, Cinema dei Piccoli, and the 16th-century mansion Villa Medici.
 You can cycling, walking, take Segway tours, or enjoy picnics here.